KimiEatsCode/gratitude-list/README.md

-# Gratitude List Maker
+Gratitude List Maker
 In progress...

-Ultimate Goal: Create a gratitude list app where users can share their lists with friends and family.
+Create an app where users can share gratitude lists with friends and family.
 Maybe even share individual items with specific people.
-Spreading gratitude helps increase feelings of gratitude which is a tool used in cognitive psychology for people who suffer from depression and for people in general increase well-being.
+Listing things one is grateful is tool used in a number of therapies to help with depression and promote positive thinking.